 In her routine work with IPV survivors, the interviewee advocates for treatment that focuses on the individual, trauma, and personal empowerment while distancing herself from the legal or criminal process.
-She neither considers facilitating rights access as part of her professional role nor demonstrates willingness to document what she hears and observes in a manner that would require in legal proceedings.a legally validatingessential for formal sanction More significantly, she explicitly believes that deliberately avoiding the submission of a legal document the factuality of IPV represents the most appropriate professional strategy.
-Our analysis interprets this stance as revealing a critical mechanism of distancinwhereby adopting aallowsto strategically themselves from the protective framework established by the 1991 legislation.
+She neither considers facilitating rights access as part of her professional role nor demonstrates willingness to document what she hears and observes in a manner that would require issuing a legally validating IPV document essential for formal sanction.
+More significantly, she explicitly believes that deliberately avoiding the submission of a legal document the factuality of IPV represents the most appropriate professional strategy.
+Our analysis interprets this stance as revealing a critical mechanism whereby adopting a therapeutic discourse allows social workers to strategically distance themselves from the protective framework established by the 1991 legislation.
 The analysis reveals how therapeutic interventions have become the dominant form of support for survivors, effectively marginalizing alternative support approaches:

 My job here is to empower her so she starts to understand that this is abuse […] I say to her, “It sounds like there’s economic abuse going on if he controls all the resources and you’re going around with no money.”
 Then maybe [I’d ask], “What could happen if you kept some of the money yourself?”
 I suggest solutions; it’s a process.
 I’ve been supporting her for a few months now; she’s still in [the relationship].
 The solution I can offer her is to first recognize that there’s abuse or that she’s subject to some kind of control and then see if she wants to set herself free (DB, family social worker).

-In the past, a survivor referred to the CPDV could expect immediate assistance in response to the violence she was experiencing, such as being offered a place in a shelter or being directed to feminist NGOs providing practical support.
-In contrast, today, survivors are enrolled in months-long clinical processes, reflecting a lack of urgency in addressing the violence itself.they endure during this Therapeutic sessions do not provide survivors with support, other than the opportunity to reflect on their own roles in the violence.
+Survivors are routinely enrolled in months-long clinical processes, reflecting a lack of urgency in addressing the violence they endure during this period.
+Therapeutic sessions do not provide survivors with support, other than the opportunity to reflect on their own roles in the violence.
 One interviewee even suggested that the violence might be resolved if the survivor were to gain financial independence by saving money for herself.
 Another social worker echoed a similar shift from providing survivors with substantive support to a clinical framing:

 We give tools to people who face [violence].
 The first tool is awareness – awareness and understanding that different ways of living [in a marriage] are possible, that [she] deserves something different, and that [she] has the strength to live differently.
-[Then] I need to create a common language between myself as a therapist and [her] as a patient […] Then we work [toward] understanding and insights.
-As soon as [this happens, sometimes quite suddenly], this leap leads to a choice.
-In other cases, there are situations when insight does not occur, and the patient leaves (Family social worker).
+[Then] I need to create a common language between myself as a therapist and [her] as a patient […] Then we work [toward] understanding and insights… In other cases, there are situations when insight does not occur, and the patient leaves (Family social worker).

 The therapeutic process adopts a gender-neutral focus (“we give people tools”) and reinforces social workers’ professional identities as clinical psychotherapists.
 This strategy subtly reshapes survivors’ understanding through prescribed therapeutic insights.
-However, the risks the “patients” face are not addressed, pInstead, t of losing support ey fail to achieve the expected “insights” by collaborating with the intervention social worker offloads responsibility for providing practical support onto the survivorsr, by emphasizing cooperation with clinical intervention, emphasizing their need to engage in an “empowerment process” that aligns with broaderneoliberal shiftwelfare approaches.
+However, the risks the “patients” face are not addressed, particularly of losing support if they fail to achieve the expected “insights” by collaborating with the therapeutic intervention.
+The social worker offloads responsibility for providing practical support onto the survivor, by emphasizing cooperation with clinical intervention, emphasizing their need to engage in an “empowerment process” that aligns with neoliberal welfare approaches.

 The neo-liberal suspicion of need